January 21st - January 30th 2018

 July 27th - August 4th 2017

-We have never been to Oahu - because we thought the it was touristy and overcrowded.
-We finally made it this summer.
+We have never been to Oahu, HI - because we thought the it was touristy and overcrowded.
+We finally made it in summer 2017.
 And we were astounded by the beautiful landscape and remote locations.
 The barrier reef on the east shore, the only one in Hawaii, builds a lagoon and gives the water all these colors of pastel green and blue.
-Kayaking in Kaneohe bay is quite the adventure and the Koolau range is breath taking.
+Kayaking in Kaneohe Bay is quite the adventure and the Koolau Range is breath taking.
 We will definitively be back.

 While you were sleeping